cspwcspw/CloudCameraGK7102/README.md

 Now if all goes according to plan, you can open a second Windows command window and ping the wireless IP (the one at `...237`).
-Both the wired (at `...236`) and the wireless connection should be responding independently.
+Both the wired (at `...236`) and the wireless connection should now be responding independently.

-And of course, in __iSpy__ you can now collect two different RTSP streams from the camera simultaneously.
+And of course, in __iSpy__ you can now collect two different RTSP streams from the two different IP addresses simultaneously.
 (Experiment with getting a low-res stream over wireless while you also get the hi-res stream over the wired connection.)

 Now to make this automatic whenever the camera restarts, use __vi__ to add the following lines near the end of the __start.sh__ script, just before the last line that says `free`:
 ```